-Co-curricular awards are either minor (10% fee remission) or major (25% fee remission) and scholarships are held for the duration of a student's time at the College, provided his / her conduct fulfils the expectations as stated in the Terms and Conditions of Acceptance.
+The maximum value of any scholarship is 50 per cent of the tuition fees each year.
+Scholarships are held for the duration of a student's time at the College, provided his / her conduct fulfils the expectations as stated in the Terms and Conditions of Acceptance.

-- All co-curricular award holders in the College are reviewed annually by the Awards Committee, in September, in order to review the year preceding.
-In that review, the Awards Committee will assess the award holder on the basis of their performance and commitment to this area of College life: Commitment to the co-curricular area of College life may well be demonstrated through taking it as a subject as a public examination course, but it can also be demonstrated in many other ways.
-Active support of the co-curricular department such as on Open Days is also considered. - Performance in the subject can be demonstrated through excelling in the subject as a public examination course or by the strength of their involvement in the co-curricular programme in the College.
+All co-curricular award holders in the College are reviewed annually by the Awards Committee, in September, in order to review the year preceding.
+In that review, the Awards Committee will assess the award holder on the basis of their performance and commitment to this area of College life.

+Commitment to the co-curricular area of College life may well be demonstrated through taking it as a subject as a public examination course, but it can also be demonstrated in many other ways, thus not making it a pre-requisite to the continuation of the award.

+Performance in the subject can be demonstrated through excelling in the subject as a public examination course or by the strength of their involvement in the co-curricular programme in the College.